muhammadnaumanshahid/twitter-streaming-data/README.md

 # Twitter Streaming Data
-This tutorial uses Twitter's streaming data to identify trending #tags in Singapore.
+This tutorial uses Twitter's streaming data to identify trending #tags in the topic football.
 Our analysis uses Python and Spark.
-The repository contains two files, **receive_tweets.py** and **read_tweets.py**.
-We use receive_tweets.py to gather tweets and read_tweets.py to explore trending #tags in Singapore.
+The repository contains four files, **receive_tweets.ipynb**, **receive_tweets.py**, **read_tweets.ipynb** and **read_tweets.py**.
+We implemented this tutorial in Jupyter notebook using receive_tweets.ipynb to gather tweets and read_tweets.ipynb to explore trending #tags in topic football.

 We use following versions of Spark, Hadoop, Python, Java, and Winutils.